More Than 200 Companies, All in One Place.

 How Many Uninsured/Underinsured Motorists Are in Wisconsin?

-There are no official states that log the number of uninsured/underinsured motorists in Wisconsin.
-However, the Insurance Information Institute” provides an estimated percentage of uninsured motorists by state, with Wisconsin clocking in at 13.3 percent, making it the 19th biggest offender in the country.
+The Insurance Information Institute provides an estimated percentage of uninsured motorists by state, with Wisconsin clocking in at 15 percent.

 To note, a large percentage of the population carries only the state minimum coverage, which means they may not be adequately covered in the event of a major accident.